lchastain/MemoryBank/src/main/resources/help/markdown/TableOfContents.md

 # Table of Contents
 ![](../../images/MemBank.png)
 [README](../../../../../README.md) - Overview.
 Displays a link to this page.
-The Interface - selection tree and viewer pane.
+The Interface - selection tree with menu bar and viewer pane.
 Goals
 Events
 Calendar Views